 Filing: 1 cup of toasted, crushed (food processor) hazelnuts.
 These are best if toasted and peeled a day or two ahead of time and soaked in some brandy or Frangelica hazelnut liqueur.
 Use at least 2T.

 Icing (Chocolate Ganache):

 Icing Ingredients: 1.5 cups heavy cream 3T unsalted butter 3T granulated sugar 12 oz. semisweet chocolate in .5 oz. pieces—I find 14 is better and will make icing darker.
 Up to 18 ounces can be used if desired.
 I also recommend doubling the recipe to ensure enough for decorating and proper glazing of cake.

 Icing Directions: Place chocolate in a large mixing bowl.
 Bring cream, sugar, and butter to a boil in a saucepan.
 Keep a ladle in the pan to prevent boiling over and the creation of messes.
 Pour boiling cream mix over chocolate pieces.
 Whisk together until chocolate is melted and ensemble is completely mixed.

 Reserve 1 cup of mix for decorating.
 I strongly suggest refrigerating it for at least 1 hour.
 Mix 1/2 to 1 cup of mixture with hazelnuts.
 Again, I strongly suggest refrigerating it for at least 1 hour until almost firm.
 Reserve remainder for icing finished cake.
 This can be placed on top of sauce pan containing water.
 Said pan can be placed on low to keep icing fluid while other parts are chilling/firming.

 Denouement: Place bottom layer of cake on wire rack located over catch-pan.
 Spread chocolate-hazelnut mixture on bottom layer of cake.
 Then place top layer over hazelnut layer.
 Pour liquid ganache over the cake using ladle to direct and ensure that top and sides are completely covered.
 Refrigerate until ganache has set.
 Icing in pan can be added to that reserved for decoration.
 FYI, cake does not have to be decorated as glaze is what is presented in fine restaurants.
 If you want to decorate it, do what makes you happy.

-My favorite is to bake two cakes and make the final cake either two- or four-layer depending on humor of the moment.
+Variations My favorite is to bake two cakes and make the final cake either two- or four-layer depending on humor of the moment.
 This will require all ingredients, especially the ganache, to be doubled.